Wet wipe: Cleansing pads

 Cleansing pads are fiber sponges which have been previously soaked with water, alcohol and other active ingredients for a specific intended use.
 They are ready to use hygiene products and they are simple and convenient solutions to dispose of dirt or other undesirable elements.

-There are different type of cleansing pads offered by the beauty industry: make-up removing pads, anti-spot treatments and anti-acne pads that usually contain salicylic acid, vitamins, menthol and other treatments.
+There are different types of cleansing pads offered by the beauty industry: make-up removing pads, anti-spot treatments and anti-acne pads that usually contain salicylic acid, vitamins, menthol and other treatments.

-Cleansing pads for preventing infection are usually saturated with alcohol and bundled in sterile packages.
-Hands and instruments may be disinfected with these pads while treating wounds.
-Disinfecting cleansing pads are often included in first aid kits for this purpose.
-Since the outbreak of H1N1 sales of individual impregnated wet wipes and gels in sachets and flowpacks have dramatically increased in the UK following the Government's advice to keep hands and surfaces clean to prevent the spread of germs.

 Industrial wipes

 Industrial-strength cleaning wipes are pre-impregnated with a powerful cleaning fluid that cuts through the dirt while the high performance fabric absorbs the residue.
-They have the ability to clean a vast range of though substances from hands, tools and surfaces, including: grime, grease, oil- and water-based paints and coatings, adhesives, silicone and acrylic sealants, poly foam, epoxy, oil, tar and more.
+They have the ability to clean a vast range of tough substances from hands, tools and surfaces, including: grime, grease, oil- and water-based paints and coatings, adhesives, silicone and acrylic sealants, poly foam, epoxy, oil, tar and more.

-Pain relief

-There are pain relief pads sopping with alcohol and benzocaine.
-These pads are good for treating minor scrapes, burns, and insect bites.
-They disinfect the injury and also ease pain and itching.

-Pet care

-Wet wipes are produced specifically for pet care, for example eye, ear, or dental cleansing pads (with boric acid, potassium chloride, zinc sulfate, sodium borate) for dogs, cats, horses, and birds.

 Healthcare

 Medical wet wipes are available for various applications.
 These include alcohol wet wipes, chlorhexidine wipes (for disinfection of surfaces and noninvasive medical devices), and sporicidal wipes.
 Medical wipes can be used to prevent the spread of pathogens such as norovirus and Clostridioides difficile.